-In this article we are going to learn how to install CWM Custom recovery for Galaxy Note 4.
-CWM team has released its Custom Recovery for almost all Galaxy Note 4 series including SM-N910U, SM-N910K and SM-N910C.
-So if you have taked your mind and want to enter on the large world of Android, go ahead and learn how to install CWM Custom Recovery and Root Galaxy Note 4.
+In this article, we are going to learn how to install CWM Custom recovery for Galaxy Note 4.
+CWM team has released its Custom Recovery for almost all Galaxy Note 4 series including SM-N910U, SM-N910K, and SM-N910C.
+So if you have made your mind and want to enter on the large world of Android, go ahead and learn how to install CWM Custom Recovery and Root Galaxy Note 4.

 - Make sure the battery is charged more than 70%.
 So you are sure that your device will not go dead during the flashing process.
 If it goes dead it will result in soft bricking.
 Then you have to install stock firmware and wipe the data as well.

 - Turn off Samsung Kies and other software.
-Samsung Kies will interrupt Odin and it might result in causing errors and may not let you to flash any file.
-Also you must turn off antivirus and disable the firewall to avoid any connection and flashing issues.
+Samsung Kies will interrupt Odin and it might result in causing errors and may not let you flash any file.
+Also, you must turn off antivirus and disable the firewall to avoid any connection and flashing issues.

 - Download the CWM Recovery For Your Device

 How To Install CWM Custom Recovery On Galaxy Note 4 SM-N910U, SM-N910K and SM-N910C.